compsocialscience/summer-institute/2019/materials/day4-surveys/activity/SICSS_survey_activity_2019.md

 -   Read Chapter 3 in [*Bit by Bit*](https://www.bitbybitbook.com/)
 -   Read the paper that motivated this activity: [*Online, Opt-in Surveys: Fast and Cheap, but are they Accurate?*](https://5harad.com/papers/dirtysurveys.pdf) by Goel et al. In this paper, the researchers conduct an opt-in, non-probability survey of people on MTurk.
 They compared the raw sample estimates and those made after various weighting adjustments to estimates that come from surveys using probability-based sampling methods.
--   We have already conducted a survey with a large MTurk sample with questions similar to the ones used by Goel et al. You are welcome to use [this data](https://github.com/compsocialscience/summer-institute/raw/master/2019/materials/day4-surveys/activity/cleaned_mturk_jun14_data.csv) to try more advanced estimation estimates.
-Please review [the survey](https://github.com/compsocialscience/summer-institute/raw/master/2019/materials/day4-surveys/activity/sicss_google_forms_survey.pdf) we used to collect these responses.
+-   We have already conducted a survey with a large MTurk sample with questions similar to the ones used by Goel et al. You are welcome to use [this data](https://github.com/compsocialscience/summer-institute/blob/master/2019/materials/day4-surveys/activity/cleaned_mturk_jun14_data.csv) to try more advanced estimation estimates.
+Please review [the survey](https://github.com/compsocialscience/summer-institute/blob/master/2019/materials/day4-surveys/activity/sicss_google_forms_survey.pdf) we used to collect these responses.
 You will be added as collaborators on Google Forms and can use our survey as a template for yours.
 We administered a selection of questions from the [*March 2019 Pew Political Survey*](https://www.pewresearch.org/category/publications/project/u-s-politics/2019/), but you are welcome to administer and analyze questions from the Pew survey that we did not ask.
-[2]
+You can also use questions from the [*September 2018 Pew Political Survey*](https://github.com/compsocialscience/summer-institute/blob/master/2019/materials/day4-surveys/activity/pew2018_sept.pdf).
+This might be more convenient as all the questions are in a single document.

 During group activity
 ---------------------

 -   Create a survey on Google Forms.
 If you want to use our template, **please create a copy of the survey before making your own edits**.
 If you don't create a copy, everyone else who has the link will have your edits instead of the original survey.

     -   Don’t forget to include demographic questions you will need later for post-stratification.
-You are provided with [information about the sizes of different demographic groups in the United States](https://github.com/compsocialscience/summer-institute/raw/master/2019/materials/day4-surveys/activity/cleaned_acs17.csv).
+You are provided with [information about the sizes of different demographic groups in the United States](https://github.com/compsocialscience/summer-institute/blob/master/2019/materials/day4-surveys/activity/cleaned_acs17.csv).
 These population estimates are collected with questions from the [American Community Survey](https://www2.census.gov/programs-surveys/acs/methodology/questionnaires/2017/quest17GQ.pdf).
     -   Include a question asking for workers' MTurk Worker ID.
 This will help you validate that a worker actually completed the survey and enable you to remove people who took the survey more than once.
     -   In designing your survey, think of ways to ensure the quality of the data collected.
 For example, use attention screeners, offer the "don't know" options judiciously, think about when to allow respondents to "skip" a question and when to require a response, etc. This should go into your documentation.
     -   Make sure you preview the survey on Google Forms before you publish it on MTurk.